Hanušovice: Etymology

-The name of Hanušovice is derived from its original name Hanns Dorf / Hanušova ves, which is equivalent to "John's village".
+The name of Hanušovice is derived from its original name Hanns Dorf / Hanušova ves, meaning "Hanns'/Hanuš's village".

 Geography

 Hanušovice is located about 12 km north of Šumperk and 58 km northwest of Olomouc.
 It lies in the Hanušovice Highlands.
 A small part of the municipal territory in the north extends into the Králický Sněžník mountains and includes the highest point of Hanušovice, a contour line at 990 m above sea level.
 The town is situated in a narrow valley at the confluence of the Morava and Branná rivers.

 History

 The first written mention of Hanušovice is from 1325.
 The village was burned down during the Bohemian–Hungarian War (1468–1478) and renewed a hundred years later.
 In the 16th century, the hamlet of Holba was founded.
 Hanušovice was originally an agricultural village, but became industrialised in 1852 after the cotton mill was established.
 In 1923, Hanušovice and Holba were merged.
 The municipality became a town in 1975.

 Hanušovice was originally ethnically a German village.
 During World War II, the Gross Rosen concentration camp was located nearby.
-After the war, the whole German population was expelled and Hanušovice was resettled by Czechs.
+After the war, the whole German-speaking population was expelled and Hanušovice was resettled by Czechs.

 Hanušovice was damaged during the 1997 and 2024 floods.